hexamite/hx19-java/README.md

 #hx19-java

-## Hexamite hx19 positioning system java library
+## Hexamite hx19 positioning system library for the java virtual machine

 The code here will eventually provide a java library and user interface to control and read Hexamites hx19 ultrasonic position devices.

+The source is mostly in Groovy, but can be used from other JVM languages such as Java, JPython, JRuby, Clojure, etc.

 ## Status